 Bottlenose dolphins live in all temperate and tropical waters worldwide.
 They are dark to light gray with a lighter colored belly.
 Their lengths reach between 8-12 feet (2.4-3.6 meters) and weigh up to 1430 pounds (648 kilograms).

 There are two types of groups: offshore and coastal.
-The pelagic species of bottlenose dolphin are darker, larger and have smaller pectoral fins; compared to the coastal dolphins which are lighter, smaller and have larger pectoral fins.
+The pelagic species of bottlenose dolphin are darker, larger, and have smaller pectoral fins than the coastal dolphins, which are lighter, smaller, and have larger pectoral fins.

 The coastal bottlenose dolphins range from Southern California down to Chile.

-It is not uncommon for bottlenose dolphins to enter San Diego Bay and Mission Bay from time to time or to see them passing by at the beach.
+It is not uncommon for bottlenose dolphins to enter San Diego Bay and Mission Bay or see them passing by at the beach from time to time.

-The Common dolphin is gray with a white belly and distinctive tan and light gray markings on each side.
-They are smaller, measuring between 7.5-8.5 feet (2.3-2.6 meters), and weighing up to 300 pounds (136 kilograms).
+The Common dolphin is gray with a white belly and distinctive tan and light gray markings.
+They are smaller, measuring between 7.5-8.5 feet (2.3-2.6 meters) and weighing up to 300 pounds (136 kilograms).

 There are two types of Common dolphin: short-beaked and long-beaked.
 The short-beaked variety has a rounder forehead (melon) compared to the flatter forehead (melon) of the long-beaked species.

-The long-beaked common dolphin is the species that live in the shallow, coastal waters of Southern California.
+The long-beaked common dolphin is a species that live in the shallow, coastal waters of Southern California.
 Also, they are incredibly social and live in large pods (sometimes over 1000.)

 Here is another short video that I took off the coast of Orange County, about 5 miles north of the San Diego County border of the short-beaked common dolphin.